Who and Why

 a 3m x 2m outside room at a community centre.

-Below - Zisize's KwaQatha Centre and gardens in 2008.
+Below - Zisize's KwaQatha Centre and gardens.
 Total centre area 640 sq metres

-Zisize is built on firm foundations and has grown steadily from a tiny organisation dependent on volunteers and donations of second hand materials to a Professional organisation employing 43 people and delivering a range of help to benefit up to 5000 children in seven communities.
+Zisize is built on firm foundations and has grown steadily from a tiny organisation dependent on volunteers and donations of second hand materials to a professional organisation employing 61 people and delivering a range of help to benefit more than 5000 children in nine communities.

 ^ back to top